DataDog/documentation/content/en/security_platform/application_security/_index.md

 With ASM, you can cut through the noise of continuous trace data to focus on securing and protecting your environment.

-Until you fully remediate the potential vulnerabilities lying in the application's code, ASM enables you to slow down the attackers by blocking their IPs temporarily or permanently, in 1-click.
-This feature is currently in private beta, please contact us through [this form][7] to access early previews.
+Until you fully remediate the potential vulnerabilities in your application code, ASM enables you to slow down attackers by blocking their IPs temporarily or permanently, with a single click.
+One-click IP blocking is in private beta.
+Access early preview through [this form][7].

 ## Understanding how application security is implemented in Datadog